TriMet rolling stock: Type 1

 The Type 1 cars were manufactured by a joint venture between Bombardier Corporation and La Brugeoise et Nivelles (BN; Bombardier would later acquire the company) and featured a raised floor with steps at the doors.
 TriMet had hoped that American firm Budd Corporation would bid on the contract, but the company backed out at the last minute.
 TriMet announced it would purchase an additional seven vehicles in August 1983, but a budget shortfall forced the agency to withdraw this proposal the following November.
 The cars were built, with some modifications for Portland, to a BN design that had previously been usedunder license by Brazilian manufacturer Cobrasma^{(PT)}for 68 rail cars for Rio de Janeiro.
 The electrical propulsion equipment was supplied by Brown, Boveri & Company.
 Bombardier built the frames in Quebec, but its factory in Barre, Vermont, manufactured the majority of each car, with 80 percent of the production and assembly taking place in Barre.
 The first vehicle was completed at the factory in late 1983, and two cars were sent to the federal government's Transportation Test Center in Colorado for testing in the last weeks of that year.
 The first car arrived in Portland in 1984.
-The Type 1 cars are the only light rail cars in TriMet's fleet that lack regenerative braking capability.
+The Type 1 cars were the only light rail cars in TriMet's fleet that lacked regenerative braking capability.

 The Type 1 cars were delivered without air-conditioning, but it was added to all cars during a retrofit in 1997–98.
 These cars were originally equipped with stop-request bell cords (as are commonly found on American transit buses), which passengers needed to pull to signal the operator that they wanted to get off at the next stop, similar to a typical bus or some streetcars.
 As ridership increased, the stop request feature was relegated to certain lighter used stations during periods of lighter traffic.
 Finally, in 1994, the bell cords were removed after TriMet adopted an operating practice of having MAX trains stop at every station at all times.
-The bodies of the Type 1 vehicles include cutaway areas by each truck, for maintenance access.
+The bodies of the Type 1 vehicles included cutaway areas by each truck, for maintenance access.
 In 1995, TriMet began installing wheel skirts to cover these, to reduce noise, and said that these would be included on all LRVs purchased in the future.